vincentvbh/vincentvbh.github.io/index.md

 Hi, there.
 I'm Vincent Hwang (黃柏文).
 I'm currently a PhD student supervised by [Peter Schwabe](https://cryptojedi.org/peter/index.shtml) (樂岩) at Max Planck Institute for Security and Privacy.
-Before joining the PhD program, I obtained my master's degree under the supervision of [Yen-Huan Li](https://sites.google.com/site/yenhuanli/home) (李彥寰).
+Before joining the PhD program in January 2023, I obtained my master's degree under the supervision of [Yen-Huan Li](https://sites.google.com/site/yenhuanli/home) (李彥寰) in June 2022.
 I mostly worked with [Bo-Yin Yang](https://homepage.iis.sinica.edu.tw/pages/byyang/index_en.html) (楊柏因).
 In particular, I was (and am) focusing on implementing number-theoretic transforms used in the lattice-based cryptosystems Dilithium, Kyber, NTRU, NTRU Prime, and Saber.
 My master thesis focuses on the following platforms: